Piker-Alpha/macosxbootloader/README.md

 Introduction
 ------------

-This Github project is a new and updated branch of the [El-Capitan tree](https://github.com/Piker-Alpha/macosxbootloader/tree/El-Capitan) and is now targetted at macOS X 10.12 Sierra.
+This Github project is a new and updated branch of the [El-Capitan tree](https://github.com/Piker-Alpha/macosxbootloader/tree/El-Capitan) and is now targetted at macOS Sierra 10.12.

 Goals